Intelsat IVA F-5: History

 The Intelsat IVA F-5 was part of the Intelsat IVA series which consisted of 6 satellites, of which five were successfully placed into orbit.
 All five satellites in the series were retired and operated an average of almost 4 years beyond their life expectancies.
 The satellite antenna allowed coverage from the land masses on both sides of the Atlantic basin with four point beams and had sufficient insulation between the east beams and the western beams that used the same frequencies in the east and west.
 The separation of the beam by directional antenna allowed this dual use of the frequency, significantly increasing the capacity of satellite communication within an assigned frequency range.
 Although the initial requirement Intelsat VAT series was only for the Atlantic service, but also was given special attention during the project to provide service on the Indian Ocean and Pacific Ocean.

 The satellite had 20 transponders (individual radio transmitters) compared to 12 on board each Intelsat IV satellite.
 It had a total height of 22 ft 11 in and a diameter of 7 ft 9 in.
 The solar panels, covered with about 17,000 solar cells, provided primary energy of 600 Watts.
 The weight of the satellite, was about 3,335 lb.

-Intelsat IVA F-5 was launched on September 30, 1977, by means of an Atlas-Centaur vehicle from the Cape Canaveral Air Force Station, United States.
+Intelsat IVA F-5 was launched on September 29, 1977, by means of an Atlas-Centaur vehicle from the Cape Canaveral Air Force Station at Florida in the United States at 8:02 p.m. local time (30 September 0102 UTC).
 A gas generator leak after liftoff caused a fire in the Atlas-Centaur engine compartment, leading to loss of control and loss of the vehicle.